a-maystorov/rock-paper-scissors-lizard-spock/README.md

 ### What I learned

-The design for this project was a little bit tricky, mainly the pentagon shape of the choices and since the background image provided was not a perfect shape it meant that I will be doing alot of transforming of the Y and X axis for the choice button elements, at least that was the first thing that came to my mind, but the main problem I faced was the layout of the choice elements themselves and how would I place them in a pentagon shape.
-I tried flexbox initially, turns out it is possible but I didnt want to waste most of my hairline on this project alone.
-Thankfully `grid-template-areas` came to the rescue, basically cut my code solution by 60% and even solved my layout issues for the tablet and desktop views in the rules section and the results section.
+The design for this project was a little bit tricky, mainly the pentagon shape of the choices and since the background image provided was not a perfect shape, it meant that I would be doing a lot of transforming of the Y and X-axis for the choice button elements, at least that was the first thing that came to my mind.
+Still, the main problem I faced was the layout of the choice elements themselves and how I would place them in a pentagon shape.
+I tried flexbox initially, turns out it is possible, but I didn't want to waste most of my hairline on this project alone.
+Thankfully, `grid-template-areas` came to the rescue, cut my code solution by 60%, and even solved my layout issues for the tablet and desktop views in the rules and results sections.

 Here are some code snippets of my use of grid-template-areas: